 - One-stop ceramic PCB fabrication, PCB assembly, and box-build assembly from prototypes to bulky production.

-- High-quality ceramic PCBs with a good yield rate and excellent solderability.
+- High-quality ceramic PCBs with a reasonable yield rate and excellent solderability.

 - Ceramic PCBs can be single-sided, double-sided, and from 1 to 4 layers.